Holdi601/JoystickProfiler/README.md

 -The Program does not start at all?
 You are probably lacking then .Net

+# IL2 Caveats
+-the Map file gets recreated everytime the game starts and goes into options, so any Modifier or Custom curve created in JP will be ignored.
+If you reimport that data your relation will be on the bind without modifiers.
+-Also IL2 doesn't allow outside the map file for Saturation changes, and the map file always gets recreated so it can't be changed.

 # FAQ:
 I have mods installed, but they do not show up in relations?